billyano-hub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the third line of the file iacta
+Shell script that creates a file name